aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    5. For a test deployment, the remainder of the values can be used as-is.

 3. A successful deployment requires VPC access to 6 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 6 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager).
+   1. When deploying regions other than ca-central-1, you need to validate all the Interface Endpoints defined in the config file are actually supported in the region you are deploying in.

 - If you update the firewall names, be sure to update the routes and alb's which point to them.
-Firewall licensing occurs through the mgmt port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.
+Firewall licensing occurs through the management port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.

 ### 1.2.3.
 Production Accelerator Configuration